Yi Sun-sin Victory SteleS

 To See at Yi Sun-sin Victory Steles Garden

 Yes, I call it a memorial garden because it is like a garden (not really a flower garden per se).
-Although I didn't see any flowering plant (it was Fall season), I presume they plant beautiful flowering plants that bloom during the Spring.
+Although I didn't see any flowering plant (it was Fall season), I presume they planted beautiful plants that bloom flowers during the Spring.

 Entrance Gate